outcoldsolutions/splunk-app-boilerplate/README.md

 ### Publishing

-When it is ready for a prime time, you can pack your application and upload on [splunkbase](https://splunkbase.splunk.com)
+When it is ready for prime time, you can pack your application and upload on [splunkbase](https://splunkbase.splunk.com)

-Make sure that you move all of the configurations and changes from `appdemo/local` to `appdemo/default`, and from `appdemo/metadata/local.meta` to `appdemo/metadata/default.meta`, after that you can run
+Make sure that you move all of the configurations and changes from `appdemo/local` to `appdemo/default`, and from `appdemo/metadata/local.meta` to `appdemo/metadata/default.meta`, after that, you can run

-> That will delete `appdemo/local` and `appdemo/metadata/local.meta`!
+> Command below deletes `appdemo/local` and `appdemo/metadata/local.meta`!

 ```
 make app-clean
 ```

-Verify with Splunk AppInspect that you application meets the guidelines (it is not required, but preferable)
+Verify with Splunk AppInspect that your application meets the guidelines (not required, but preferable)

 ```
 make app-inspect